Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 ## Support of Preheader

 Yes, this plugin allows the support of Preheaders.
 This is not possible to gather from CleverReach API at the moment, so we are using regular expressions to cut out existing preheaders and set a personalised one, which can also use Variables.
-The removal and replacement only takes place, if you define a preheader variable in Apteco with the Name `AptecoPreheader`.
+The removal and replacement only takes place, if you define a preheader variable in Apteco with the Name `AptecoPreheader` (not case sensitive).
 So you see Apteco on the left hand side and my inbox on the right hand side:

 ![grafik](https://github.com/Apteco/AptecoPSModules/assets/14135678/ce9a3038-cc8d-4e4e-a8a6-1b374af9a988)